Berlin in 3 Days: tips, what to see, and much more

 Tour the East Side Gallery

-To start the day, I suggest a walk along the banks of the Spree River, along the Mühlenstraße.
+To start the day, I suggest a walk along the banks of the river Spree, along the Mühlenstraße.
 Little by little you will start to see pieces of the Berlin Wall.
 Finally, you will arrive at the East Side Gallery, where the wall is better preserved and on which graffiti has been painted.
 Converted into a museum of urban art (the largest in the world), this area is one of the most photographed in Berlin.

 All the artists who participated in this gallery wanted to represent through their works the hope and euphoria that the wall had fallen.
 Undoubtedly, this is one of the essential visits during your trip to Berlin.
 And after it do not hesitate to visit the Wall Museum.